jfree/jfreesvg/README.md

 JFreeSVG
 ========

-Version 3.4, by David Gilbert, 10 February 2019.
+Version 3.4.1, by David Gilbert, 1 May 2021.

-(C)opyright 2013-2019, by Object Refinery Limited.
+(C)opyright 2013-2021, by Object Refinery Limited.
 All rights reserved.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.jfree/jfreesvg/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.jfree/jfreesvg)

 Overview
 --------
 **JFreeSVG** is a graphics library for the Java(tm) platform that allows you to generate content in SVG format using the standard Java2D drawing API (`Graphics2D`).
-JFreeSVG is light-weight, fast, and has no dependencies other than the Java runtime (1.6 or later).
+JFreeSVG is light-weight, fast, and has no dependencies other than the Java runtime (1.8 or later).

 ![Sample from JFreeChart](http://www.jfree.org/jfreesvg/javadoc/doc-files/SVGTimeSeriesChartDemo1.svg)